therossee/ThesisManagement-Group09/front-end/README.md

 - `Home.jsx` : React component for the home page.
 - `InsertProposal.jsx` : React conditional component to filter if a teacher enters InsertThesisProposal, otherwise error.
 - `Proposals.jsx` : React conditional component to filter if a logged-in user is a student.
 In this case enters ThesisProposals, otherwise error.
-- `ViewProposal.jsx` : React component for viewThesisProposal.
+- `ViewProposal.jsx` : React component for view a ThesisProposal.
+- `EditProposal.jsx` : React component for edit a ThesisProposal.
 - `Applications.jsx` : React conditional component to filter if a logged-in user is a teacher.
 In this case enters ApplicationsProposals, otherwise error.
 - `VirtualClock.jsx` :  React component for virtual clock management

 ## components
 - `Authentication` : Folder with three components: login button, logout button and usaAuth for the authentication provider
-- `InsertThesisProposal`: Form to insert new thesis proposal by a teacher divided in a 3 step form:
+- `InsertThesisProposal`: Form to insert new thesis proposal by a teacher or copy a proposal with a given id.
+It is divided in a 3 step form:
    - `InsertBody.jsx` : Designed to handle the creation of data related to thesis proposals.
    - `ReviewProposals.jsx` : Designed to view and review the data of a thesis proposal.
 Uses a table to show proposal details, including title, internal/external supervisors, keywords, type, description, and other associated fields.
    - `UploadResult.jsx`: Designed to display a result message after attempting to upload a thesis proposal.
 Depending on the result (success or error), it shows an appropriate message along with a button to return to the main page.